Funding to Win

 History

-With an initial investment from the Z. Smith Reynolds foundation and Hill Snowden Foundation and strategic support from Davis Consulting, FTW launched officially in the summer of 2022.
+With an initial investment from the Z. Smith Reynolds foundation and Hill Snowdon Foundation and strategic support from Davis Squared Consulting, FTW launched officially in the summer of 2022.

 FTW is guided by the following commitments: